CLM Implementation Guide: How to Successfully Implement Contract Lifecycle Management with Sirion

 CLM Implementation Best Practices: Setting Yourself Up for Success

-While every organization’s contracting environment is unique, some best practices consistently make the difference between CLM success and stalled projects:
+While every organization’s contracting environment is unique, some best practices for implementing CLM software that consistently make the difference between contracting success and stalled projects:

 - Start with Clear Business Outcomes